 PET PORTRAIT COMMISSIONS - A lovely gift or a personal keepsake.
 Can all be done via email and post.
 Distance no object.
 Sharp, clear photos work best for fine details and markings.
 Please contact me for more details and to be added to the waiting list.
-PRICE: £200 for a single pet portrait (Multiple pet portraits priced on a case-by-case basis)
+PRICE: £250 plus postage for a single pet portrait (Multiple pet portraits priced on a case-by-case basis)

 ADVOCATE'S CLOSE - is steep and narrow and leads from Edinburgh’s Royal Mile down to Cockburn Street via a lot of stairs.
 This close is believed to date back to 1544 and takes its name from Sir James Stewart of Goodtrees who had his house here.
 He was the last Lord Advocate of Scotland in office during the time of the restoration, revolution and union.